 9 Insights from my time on Wilderness Solos

-As we are hearing more and more about the detrimental effects of stress and burnout in the workplace and peopleâs busy lives, I am reminded of my own experience of combatting this phenomenon.
-After admitting that I had become a workaholic at the end of my entrepreneurial career in Iceland, I made a conscious decision to change things around once I had relocated to the USA.
-Part of that process was spending that alone time in Nature usually six to seven days at a time, once or twice a year.
-I found Nature a most generous teacher and some of the most important leadership lessons I learned from her.
+As we hear more and more about the detrimental effects of stress and burnout in the workplace and people’s busy lives, I am reminded of my own experience in combating this phenomenon.
+After admitting that I had become a workaholic at the end of my entrepreneurial career in Iceland, I made a conscious decision to change my approach once I relocated to the USA.
+Part of that process involved spending time alone in Nature, usually for six to seven days at a time, once or twice a year.
+I found Nature a most generous teacher, and some of the most important leadership lessons I learned from her.

 1. Going For Renewal, Gathering Energy

-The reason I made these nature retreats was to renew myself, break through stuck places in my life, and allow creativity to well up, relax, and ground.
+The reason I created these nature retreats was to renew myself, break through stuck places in my life, and allow creativity to flourish, relax, and ground me.
 By allowing a fresh and new life force to breathe through me, my health would improve.
-Joy and gratitude replaced stress worries and too much thinking.
-Who couldnât do with more of that?
+Joy and gratitude replaced stress, worries, and too much thinking.
+Who couldn’t do with more of that?
 Accumulation of tension and stress from daily life takes its toll on everyone.
-And I was no exception even though I worked diligently at being proactive by practising energy cultivation, taking nature walks, and meditating.
+And I was no exception, even though I worked diligently at being proactive by practising energy cultivation, taking nature walks, and meditating.
 Nothing compares to spending time in Nature to relax and experience deep rest and release while gathering new energy.

 2. Setting Intention

-facing me.
-Sometimes though, the issues that come up for us once we get there are entirely different from our original intention.
+Before going out into the wild, I usually had a firm intention to address specific issues that were facing me.
+Sometimes, though, the issues that come up for us once we get there are entirely different from our original intention.
 What comes up is what needs to be addressed at the time, and it is wise to accept that.
 Still, it is good to state a firm intention at the outset.
-It is as if our issues are taken to some âenergy headquartersâ and worked on.
+It is as if our issues are taken to some “energy headquarters” and worked on.
 Then suddenly, when we have managed to unwind and relax, the answers we have been waiting for emerge.
 Going out on a solo is one of the best problem-solvers there is.

 3. Getting Clarity

-Apart from deep rest, I always came away from my time in Nature with greater clarity and a more profound sense of my lifeâs purpose.
-It feels as though I had tapped into this vast container of life that Nature represents.
-It humbled me to realize that I was the one with the disadvantage of not being connected at all times, as are all the plants, creatures, and elements that you encounter out there.
-They are always awake to the present moment.
+Apart from deep rest, I always came away from my time in Nature with greater clarity and a more profound sense of my life’s purpose.
+It feels as though I have tapped into this vast container of life that Nature represents.
+It humbled me to realise that I was the one with the disadvantage of not being connected at all times, as are all the plants, creatures, and elements that you encounter out there.
+They are always present in the moment.
 They are not dwelling on the past nor daydreaming about the future.
 Many people tend to replace that connectedness with a modern high-tech way of living, and we pay the price of becoming disconnected.

 How many people do you know who live a comfortable life, but are still full of anger or resentment, fear, or loneliness?
-And who hasnât experienced anxiety, self-deprecation, or self-loathing?
-Too many people lack the joy of life and numb themselves with anti-depressants or other substances to keep going.
+And who hasn’t experienced anxiety, self-deprecation, or self-loathing?
+Too many people lack the joy of life and numb themselves with antidepressants or other substances to keep going.
 Why is that?
 I believe it is a lack of meaning and purpose, a lack of connection to themselves, to others, and to life itself.
-No fancy cars, impressive portfolios, titles false power, fame or fortune can replace that basic human need of connecting to and serving life through some higher purpose, in one way or another.
+No fancy cars, impressive portfolios, titles, false power, fame or fortune can replace that basic human need of connecting to and serving life through some higher purpose, in one way or another.

 4. Tapping Into Creativity

-Another precious gift Iâve often come away with from solos is an increased surge of creativity.
+Another precious gift I’ve often come away with from solos is an increased surge of creativity.
 This usually happens toward the end of the solo, when I have emptied — then I am open and receptive to new things.
-Ideas just pour in, ideas to do with my work as well as with my private life.
-And many other inspired ideas came in, especially to do with my work.
-I was bombarded with new ways of seeing things, as the final days wound down.
+Ideas pour in, both for my work and my private life.
+Many other inspired ideas also came in, especially those related to my work.
+I was bombarded with new ways of seeing things as the final days drew to a close.

 5. Gaining Insight